-Man arrested after woman critically injured in Beacon Hill shooting
+Woman wounded in Beacon Hill shooting dies; man arrested

 The shooting occurred at a house in the 5400 block of Beacon Avenue South just before 7:30 p.m., according to police.
 When officers arrived, they found the woman with a life-threatening gunshot wound.

+She was taken to Harborview Medical Center and was in critical condition Friday night, according to hospital spokeswoman Susan Gregg.
+She later died.

-The northbound lane of Beacon Avenue South is blocked between South Orcas Street and South Brandon Street as police investigate, according to the Seattle Department of Transportation.
+The northbound lane of Beacon Avenue South was blocked between South Orcas Street and South Brandon Street Friday night as police investigated, according to the Seattle Department of Transportation.